dariusvalevicius/dariusvalevicius.github.io/blog/psych_icu/main.md

 ---

 The darkest aspects of the space, Amy alluded to in a few careful words.
-She felt a pattern of sadism in some of the staff, and said felt distinctly uncomfortable during the too-often instances where she was required to undress.
+She felt a pattern of sadism in some of the staff, and said she felt distinctly uncomfortable during the too-often instances where she was required to undress.
 In this “brief” intensive care unit, some patients had been staying continuously for weeks.
 One woman with motor control issues struggled to eat and was not assisted.
 In her near week-long stay, she observed crisis situations and violence that were managed by significant police presence.
 Her total impression was of a place designed not to help people, but to sedate and control troublemakers.

 Twice, she tried to introduce me to the psychiatrist as a character reference and to talk about activities and community she would have access to outside of the hospital.
 Both times were turned away by a nurse, promising to call me later, with my phone number taken down on a torn corner of a piece of paper (on the first day) and an adhesive label (on the second day).
 I did not receive any calls.